henryliang2/henryliang2/README.md

 I’m a software developer with a primary focus on web technologies.

 I currently work at Careteam Technologies.
-We're building software that helps bridge the communication gap between health professionals and patient caregivers, keeping everyone in the loop.
+We're building a patient care platform that helps bridge the communication gap between health professionals and caregivers, keeping everyone in the loop.

 Email: henryliangdev@gmail.com